 Pet insurance could include cover for boarding your pet in a kennel or cattery if you need to go into hospital and are unable to look after them.
-There might be a minimum number of days you need to be in hospital for, in order to claim.
+There may be a minimum number of days you need to be in hospital for in order to claim.
 Check the terms and conditions of your policy to be sure this is covered.

 Can I get cover that starts immediately?